marcoyoi/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
+Create a function to cirulate the variables
 ### Step 2:
+Initialize a list from the user using eval
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4:
 Using the slicing concept rotate the list
 ### Step 5:
+We do this initializing a variable l1 and adding the values before index and after the index in the list.
 ### Step 6:
+Print the value of l1
 ## Program:
 ```
 #Program to circulate N values.